5 new ways to engage your audience in the post-platform era (+ examples)

 What does engagement look like the post-platform era?

-Every media company says they improve “engagement.”
+Every media company says they want to improve “engagement.”
 That’s a given.
 But they’re operating with different definitions of engagement.
 Some are still optimizing solely for breadth metrics like email clicks and page views, even as social and search become less reliable referral sources.
 Others are prioritizing depth metrics like time on site, subscriber renewal times and social shares/comments.

 Those differences will impact your engagement strategy and ultimately, your relationship with your audience.